 Indications and Usage for Thymoglobulin

 Thymoglobulin is indicated for the prophylaxis and treatment of acute rejection in patients receiving a kidney transplant.
 Thymoglobulin is to be used in conjunction with concomitant immunosuppression.

 Thymoglobulin Dosage and Administration

-The recommended dosage of Thymoglobulin for treatment of acute renal graft rejection is 1.5 mg/kg of body weight administered daily for 7 to 14 days.
-The recommended route of administration is intravenous infusion using a high-flow vein.
-Thymoglobulin should be infused over a minimum of 6 hours for the first infusion and over at least 4 hours on subsequent days of therapy.
+The recommended dosage of Thymoglobulin for treatment of acute rejection in patients receiving a kidney transplant is 1.5 mg/kg of body weight administered daily for 7 to 14 days.

-Overdosage of Thymoglobulin may result in leukopenia (including lymphopenia and neutropenia) and/or thrombocytopenia.
-The Thymoglobulin dose should be reduced by one-half if the WBC count is between 2,000 and 3,000 cells/mm3 or if the platelet count is between 50,000 and 75,000 cells/mm3.
-Stopping Thymoglobulin treatment should be considered if the WBC count falls below 2,000 cells/mm3 or platelets below 50,000 cells/mm3.
+Reduce the Thymoglobulin dose by one-half if the white blood cell (WBC) count is between 2,000 and 3,000 cells/mm3 or if the platelet count is between 50,000 and 75,000 cells/mm3.
+Consider stopping Thymoglobulin treatment if the WBC count falls below 2,000 cells/mm3 or if the platelet count falls below 50,000 cells/mm3.

 - Allow Thymoglobulin vials to reach room temperature before reconstituting the lyophilized product.

 - Aseptically remove caps to expose rubber stoppers.